Oliver Hynd

+Career progress

 Hynd made his international debut at the 2011 IPC European Championships where he won the 200 m individual medley, beating his older brother Sam's previous European record.
 In the 400 m freestyle, he finished in second place just behind brother Sam.
+These results led to Hynd collecting the Junior Disabled Sportsperson Award from his local district council.

 Hynd won a gold medal in the SM8 200m individual medley at the 2012 London Paralympics.
 He also claimed a silver in the S8 men's 400m freestyle and a bronze in the S8 men's 100m backstroke.

 He was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to swimming.

 In 2015, Hynd was awarded the Disabled Sportsperson of the Year accolade at the Nottinghamshire Sports Awards for the second year in a row.

 At the Rio de Janeiro Paralympic Games in 2016, Hynd won the gold medal in his opening event, the 400 m freestyle S8, beating the world record in the final, held on 8 September.
 He repeated the feat in his closing event, winning gold and setting a new world record in the 200 m individual medley SM8.